jggarita/academic-kickstart/content/publication/flows/index.md

 # Publication name and optional abbreviated publication name.
 publication: ""
-publication_short: "New Draft Coming Soon!"
+publication_short: "New Draft.
+New Update Coming Soon"

 abstract: "This paper provides new evidence on the minimum wage impact on employment flows, using Costa Rica's distinctive occupation-based setting.
 I use administrative data from 2006-2017 to estimate firm-level minimum wage exposure and compute dynamic responses to the policy.
 Results indicate that firms increase their pay premiums in compliance with the policy.
 However, higher minimum wages have a negative and lasting effect on hiring rates and induce a temporary increase in separation rates.
 Job-to-job separation rates, on the contrary, decline after a minimum wage increase.
 I propose a wage-posting model with endogenous job creation to rationalize the results."